Neuvillete/Anime-DiscordBot/README.md

 ### Character

-Generates a query to fetch information about characters.
+Generates a query to fetch detailed information about characters.
 The query retrieves:

 - **Name**: Full and native names of the character.
 - **Image URL**: URL to the character's image.